isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 Upgrading from Older HA Versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The HA maintenance mechanism was first introduced in the Kea 1.7.4 release.
 To upgrade from an older HA hook library to the current version, the
 administrator must shut down one of the servers and rely on the
 failover mechanism to force the online server to transition to the